Pooja Amy Shah, MD

 Dr. Shah completed the University of Arizona's Center for Integrative Medicine's 200-hour general Integrative Medicine in Residency curriculum and has a solid foundation in the use of medicinal herbs and botanicals.
 She has also studied and passed the integrative medicine board exam set forth by the American Board of Physician Specialties.

 In addition, Dr. Shah has worked with shamanic healing techniques, has a passion for reparative nutrition, and is versed in Ayurvedic philosophy.
-She is constantly reading, learning, and writing to cultivate her craft and keep up with the latest research in all aspects of integrative medicine.
+She is constantly reading, learning, and writing to cultivate her craft and keep up with the latest research in the many facets of integrative medicine.

 Dr. Shah uses yoga to inform her work, especially when when working with patients with chronic pain, mental health problems, and stress issues.
 She has studied and practiced yoga since medical school.
-Over the last 4 years, she has completed over 600 hours of yoga at Kula Yoga Project in NYC under senior teachers Nikki Vilella, Jillian Turecki, Schuyler Grant, Alex Auder, and Magi Pierce.
+Over the last 4 1/2 years, she has completed over 700 hours of yoga at Kula Yoga Project in NYC under senior teachers Nikki Vilella, Jillian Turecki, Schuyler Grant, Alex Auder, and Magi Pierce.
+She plans to complete Kula’s 200-hour Yoga Teacher Training in 2020.

 Don't Just Survive, Thrive